 <Locations>

-Location maps appear on the location pages and use a Google map to display the location marker using its description, or its latitude and longitude if known.
-Gigatrees will look for coordinates in non-standard GEDCOM location records ( PLAC and _PLAC_DEFN ) and in standard GEDCOM location coordinate fields ( PLAC.MAP ).
+Each location in your database will have its own location page and will use a Google map to display the location marker based on its description, or if they're known, its latitude and longitude.
+Gigatrees will look for coordinates in non-standard GEDCOM location records ( PLAC, _PLAC_DEFN, _LOC and _PLAC) and in standard GEDCOM location coordinate fields ( PLAC.MAP ).
 In most cases, coordinates are not required for Google to draw the map correctly, but in those rare cases where it errs, users may use this option to force appropriate coordinates.

 Locations - Index